Interest in data science grew >5x during the last 5 years as you can see above.

 This category’s most important players are IBM and Accenture.

-Accenture Analytics provides Big Data and related Technology services to businesses and organization seeking to harness the power of big data analytics.
+Accenture Analytics provides Big Data and related Technology services to businesses and organizations seeking to harness the power of big data analytics.
 Accenture invests heavily in R&D, academic alliances, and incubation of emerging technologies to advance the industry’s thinking around big data and analytics.
 Our 900+ data scientists currently serve more than 2,000 analytics clients, 70 of which are Fortune Global 100 companies.
 To date, we have helped more than 50 global clients use their data to generate data equity, business value, and competitive advantage.

 IBM provides Big Data Consulting services.
 Big Data Services provides strategy, engineering, portfolio, and organization services to support your big data efforts.
 These services include implementing and providing ongoing maintenance, enhancement and support of big data, analytics and cognitive solutions and capabilities.

 Datascope Analytics is one such firm.
 Datascope is a data science consulting company.
 They work closely with their clients, using creative processes inspired by the design community to help clients identify valuable and innovative ways to use data.
 They also make these ideas a reality, building out everything from quick proofs of concept to scalable production systems.

 These are large, big data native firms.
 Cloudera is one of them.
 Cloudera, the commercial Hadoop company, develops and distributes Hadoop, the open-source software that powers the data processing engines of the world’s largest and most popular websites.
 Founded by leading experts on big data from Facebook, Google, Oracle and Yahoo, Cloudera’s mission is to bring the power of Hadoop, MapReduce, and distributed storage to companies of all sizes in the enterprise, Internet and government sectors.

 Palantir Technologies Inc. develops and builds data fusion platforms for public institutions, commercial enterprises, and non-profit organizations worldwide.
 The company offers Palantir Gotham, a platform that integrates, manages, secures, and analyzes enterprise data; and Palantir Metropolis, a platform that integrates, enriches, models, and analyzes quantitative data.